 The move to digital reporting with MGI Midgley Snelling LLP.

-From 1 April 2019, businesses will need to make VAT returns on a quarterly basis using a ‘designated software package’.
+From 1 April 2019, businesses need to make VAT returns on a quarterly basis using a ‘designated software package’.
 This is the first stage in the implantation of the Government’s Making Tax Digital programme, which is intended to take the filing of most taxes online in the coming years.

 Many of our clients are already using cloud accounting packages such as Xero and QuickBooks online.
 These packages will not only future-proof your business in readiness for each new Making Tax Digital requirement in the coming years, they also enable you to share financial information in real time with our team and quickly produce bills and invoices.